about the author

 The Act includes these exemptions: does not apply to a person's possession of a large capacity ammunition feeding device if the person lawfully possessed that large capacity ammunition feeding device before the effective date of this amendatory Act of the 102nd General Assembly, provided that the person shall possess such device only: on private property owned or immediately controlled by the person; on private property that is not open to the public with the express permission of the person who owns or immediately controls such property; while on the premises of a licensed firearms dealer or gunsmith for the purpose of lawful repair; while engaged in the legal use of the large capacity ammunition feeding device at a properly licensed firing range or sport shooting competition venue; or (5) while traveling to or from these locations, provided that the large capacity ammunition feeding device is stored unloaded and enclosed in a case, firearm carrying box, shipping box, or other container.
 A person authorized under this Section to possess a large capacity ammunition feeding device may transfer the large capacity ammunition feeding device only to an heir, an individual residing in another state maintaining it in another state, or a dealer licensed as a federal firearms dealer under Section 923 of the federal Gun Control Act of 1968.

-The ban prevails throughout Cook County, unless and until any of three conditions occur: the County Board modifies or repeals Blair Holt; 2) a municipal ordinance, declaration or other official provision expressly allows LCMs and AR-15 style firearms within its jurisdiction; 3) The U.S. Appeals Court or U.S. Supreme Court overturns the Blair Holt ordinance (and/or similar laws in other jurisdictions).
+The Blair Holt ban prevails throughout Cook County, unless and until any of three conditions occur: the County Board modifies or repeals it; 2) a municipal ordinance, declaration or other official provision expressly allows LCMs and AR-15 style firearms within its jurisdiction; 3) The U.S. Appeals Court or U.S. Supreme Court overturns the Blair Holt ordinance (and/or similar laws in other jurisdictions).

 Recommendation

-Given the Blair Holt ban and potential penalties, I urge clients, colleagues and others (especially concealed carry licensees) to comply with home rule restrictions unless or until the Seventh Circuit U.S. Appeals Court or U.S. Supreme Court issues a restraining order or decides such Second Amendment infringements to be unconstitutional.
+I urge clients, colleagues and others (especially concealed carry licensees) to comply with home rule restrictions.
 Bear in mind there's currently no federal, state or Cook County limitation on the number of magazines you can own or carry.

 Legal Disclaimer/Hold Harmless: Every reasonable effort has been made to ensure the accuracy and reliability of the treatise's contents.
 However, the information and recommendations are provided "as is," and without warranty of any kind.
 The author disavows any responsibility or liability for accuracy, timeliness, completeness, legality or reliability and shall not be responsible for any injury, liability, loss, or damage of whatever nature (direct, indirect, consequential) which may result from its use or non-use.